Featured Coach: Dr Rona Mackenzie on Human Performance

 Rona completed a Masters in Educational Disadvantage and SEN and a Doctorate in Education at The University of Birmingham.
-She spent twenty years in education, working in six local authorities in an array of roles which included a full range of responsibilities across all facets of school leadership and management.
-In 2013, Rona was appointed as the founding Principal of Lincoln UTC and opened the new 14-19 college, specialising in Science and Engineering.
-Her work focused on the holistic development of students, enabling their personal, technical and academic growth.
+She spent twenty years in education, working in six local authorities in an array of roles.
+Her responsibilities included all facets of school leadership and management.
+In 2013, Rona was appointed as the founding Principal of Lincoln UTC.
+She opened the new 14-19 college, specialising in Science and Engineering.
+Her work focused on the holistic development of students, enabling their personal, technical, and academic growth.
+Featured Coach: Dr Rona Mackenzie on Human Performance outlines how these experiences have influenced her perspective.

 What is Human Performance?

 Much of the research and work carried out under the general heading of ‘Human Performance’ has, as its primary focus, the causes of a functioning and ‘well’ body and mind.
-It therefore looks at issues of sleep, nutrition, fitness and mindfulness and how these relate to achieving a good level of human functioning.
+It therefore looks at issues of sleep, nutrition, fitness, and mindfulness.
+Dr Rona Mackenzie elaborates on how these relate to achieving a good level of human functioning in the Featured Coach segment.

 These are all very important issues and have a strong and proven interrelationship, with each other and with high performance.
 However…